 Which PEX Is Best?
-The Right Tubing for Any Job
+Choosing the Right Type of Tubing for Any Job

 Polyethylene cross-linked tubing, better known as PEX, is a fine addition to the industrious do-it-yourself plumber’s arsenal.
 Inexpensive to buy and surprisingly versatile, PEX is also relatively easy to install.
 No complex soldering or messy gluing is required, and the tubing can be easily “fished” through walls and around corners—try that with copper or PVC pipe!